“The Goldilocks Plan” to living with dysautonomia and EDS.

 This last year has also been about developing what I’ve now called my Goldilocks recovery plan.
 So named because quite simply it’s been about finding out what’s ‘just right’ for me.
 There has been much trial and error!This last year has been about developing what I've now called my Goldilocks recovery plan.
 Click To Tweet

-Here’s the list of my do’s and don’ts which hopefully should help others suffering from dysautonomia.
+Here’s the list of my do’s and don’ts which hopefully should help others suffering from dysautonomia and EDS.

 First of all, I stopped pretty much everything and then went from there.

 Trying to do it the other way, chipping away at adjusting my old life was futile.
 My ‘just right’ entailed almost a complete standstill and a new design.
 I said ‘goodbye’ to stuff.
 Mentally that was my turning point.

 Secondly, I’ve learnt there are aspects of my physical environment that just don’t suit me…

 Power walking sends me into a spin.
 I don’t do it.
 Running in fact is hugely repulsive for similar reasons – plus the joint issues that come with it mean I really can’t attempt it.
 Excuse me creaking gate coming through!
 The bike I managed but even that proved not to be conducive to recovery for me.
 Pilates – well, now we’re talking!

 Avoid heat like the plague (saunas, baths, hot showers, hot weather, hot springs – big, bad idea).
 Hot weather seems to make all my connective tissue much softer and I end up with joints in my feet and hands that feel they’re about to dislocate.
 Heat also causes my heart/brain wiring to backfire.
 No go.
 Ever again.